bartcheers/sesh/readme.md

 8. How does Sesh handle environments where cookies are disabled?

-If cookies are disabled, Sesh can fallback to using sessionStorage to store the session ID.
-This ensures that the application still functions correctly, and the cache remains scoped to the browser session.
-The useBrowserSessionId hook has been updated to handle this scenario.
+If cookies are disabled, Sesh will bypass `unstable_cache`.
+This ensures that the application still functions correctly, but the application will feel less performant.

 9. Is Sesh compliant with European cookie laws (GDPR and ePrivacy Directive)?

 Sesh can be configured to comply with European regulations.
 Since the session ID is essential for providing the service (scoping the cache to prevent data leakage), it may fall under the "strictly necessary" exemption.
-However, we recommend implementing a consent mechanism or consulting legal advice to ensure compliance.
+However, I recommend implementing a consent mechanism or consulting legal advice to ensure compliance.

 10. Is this project actively maintained and under what license is it released?

-Yes, Sesh is actively maintained, and we welcome community contributions.
+Yes, Sesh is actively maintained, and community contributions are welcome.
 The project is released under the MIT License, allowing for flexible use in both open-source and proprietary projects.

 11. Have you used Sesh in production?
 What are the results?

 Yes, I've been using Sesh in production on playtennisla.com for over two months.
-It has simplified data fetching in server components and improved performance by reducing redundant database queries without any significant issues.
+It has simplified data fetching in server components and improved performance by reducing redundant database queries without any issues.

 12. Can I contribute to Sesh or suggest improvements?

 Absolutely!
-We encourage contributions, feedback, and suggestions.
-Feel free to open issues or pull requests on the GitHub repository (replace with your actual link).
+Contributions, feedback, and suggestions are encouraged.
+Feel free to open issues or pull requests on the GitHub repository.

 ## License